FluMist Quadrivalent 2021-2022 (nasal)

-For at least 21 days after receiving a nasal flu vaccine, avoid close contact with anyone who has a weak immune system caused by disease (such as cancer, HIV, or AIDS), or by caused by using medication such as steroids, immunosuppressants, cancer chemotherapy, or radiation treatment.
-A person with a weak immune system can become ill if they have close contact with you after you have recently received a live vaccine.
+For at least 7 days after receiving a nasal flu vaccine, avoid close contact with anyone who has a weak immune system caused by disease such as cancer or HIV, or by using steroids, chemotherapy, radiation, or other treatments that can weaken the immune system.
+People with weak immune systems can become ill if they are in close contact with you when you recently received a live vaccine.

 Influenza virus nasal vaccine side effects

 Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 You should not receive a booster vaccine if you had a life threatening allergic reaction after the first shot.

 Keep track of any and all side effects you have.
 If you receive a nasal flu vaccine in the future, you will need to tell the vaccination provider if the previous shot caused any side effects.